impratikjaiswal/amenitypj/CONTRIBUTING.md

 case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

+## Pull requests

+**Please ask first before starting work on any significant new features.**

+It's never a fun experience to have your pull request declined after investing a lot of time and effort into a new feature.
+To avoid this from happening, we request that contributors create [a feature request](https://github.com/impratikjaiswal/amenitypj/discussions/new?category=ideas) to first discuss any new ideas.
+Your ideas and suggestions are welcome!

+Please ensure that the tests are passing when submitting a pull request.
+If you're adding new features to Amenity Pj, please include tests.

 ## Pull Request Guidelines

 You must understand that by contributing code to this project, you are granting